szager-chromium/rr/FAQ.md

 * Are there any plans to support BSD / MacOS?

 * How does one pronounce 'rr' ?

-  Like a pirate me harties.
+  Like a pirate me hearties.